DanielChahine0/Webapp-Think_Board/README.md

 - **Developer-friendly workflow** – Nodemon auto-reloads the server, ESLint enforces code quality, and environment variables (.env) keep secrets out of source control.

 The badge block at the top of the `README` shows the repo’s last commit date, primary language, and language count, assuring newcomers the project is actively maintained.
 A second badge grid highlights every key tool so contributors can instantly see if the tech stack fits their skill set.

+### Deployement
+The app was deployed through Render.com and is active under [Think Board](https://webapp-think-board.onrender.com/)